What happens if I apply for EI again after I’m disqualified?

-You might not be able to get as many weeks of regular EI benefits.
+You might not be able to get as many weeks of regular EI benefits when you make a new claim.
 Special benefits are not affected.

 Check with Service Canada to see if you finished all of the weeks that you were disqualified for in your last claim.
-If not, you have to finish those weeks before you can start getting regular EI benefits.
+If not, you may have to finish those weeks before you can start getting EI regular benefits.

-But weeks that you were disqualified for will apply to your new EI claim only if both of the following are true:
+If you did not finish all the weeks that you were disqualified for, they will apply to a new EI claim if:

 • you have less than 700 insurable hours since your last EI claim, and